One-Touch Soccer logo

 a) The ball is placed at the Restart Mark nearer the attacking Goal;

-c) Once the Referee whistles the Shootout to begin, the ball is "in play."
+c) Once the Referee whistles the Shootout to begin, the ball is in play;

 12.2 - Penalty Kick